CBAM and Indian Steel: What the Carbon Levy Actually Costs and How to Respond

 Hydrogen-based DRI (H2-DRI) at commercial scale

 H2-DRI using green hydrogen eliminates process emissions from ironmaking — the dominant source of steel CO₂.
-JSW Energy has commissioned India’s first commercial-scale green hydrogen plant supplying 3,800 tpa to JSW Steel’s Vijayanagar DRI facility under the SIGHT programme.
+JSW Energy has commissioned India’s largest green hydrogen plant at 3,800 tpa adjacent to JSW Steel’s Vijayanagar facility, supplying the DRI unit under a seven-year offtake agreement, with an MoU in place to scale supply to 85,000–90,000 tpa of green hydrogen by 2030.
 EY projects green steel demand at 4.49 MT by 2030.
 Green hydrogen costs discovered at Rs 397 per kg (USD 4.67/kg) in an IOCL tender in June 2025 — still above the USD 2/kg threshold for competitive H2-DRI at scale, but declining.
 IEEFA and JMK Research expect H2 to become the primary steelmaking route in India only by 2050.

 India’s coal-based DRI route — which accounts for a significant share of secondary sector production — is worth particular attention.
 Coal-based DRI produces approximately 0.8 to 1.2 tCO₂ per tonne of DRI, compared to 0.4 to 0.6 tCO₂/t for natural gas-based DRI.
 The shift from coal-based to natural gas-based DRI is therefore a meaningful near-term decarbonisation step that does not require green hydrogen at scale — it just requires access to competitively priced natural gas, which itself depends on India’s LNG import infrastructure and domestic gas pricing policy.